MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-deployment-testing.md

 - Trigger an automated testing process to validate code change contributions before they're accepted.
 Team members must also review changes.

-- Treat the *main* branch as a continuously forward-moving and stable branch that's primarily used for integration testing.
+- Treat the `main` branch as a continuously forward-moving and stable branch that's primarily used for integration testing.
-  - Ensure that changes are made to *main* only via PRs.
+  - Ensure that changes are made to `main` only via PRs.
 Use a branch policy to prohibit direct commits.
-  - Every time a PR is merged into *main*, it should automatically kick off a deployment against an integration environment.
+  - Every time a PR is merged into `main`, it should automatically kick off a deployment against an integration environment.
-  - The *main* branch should be considered stable.
-It should be safe to create a release from *main* at any given time.
+  - The `main` branch should be considered stable.
+It should be safe to create a release from `main` at any given time.
-- Use dedicated *release/** branches that are created from the *main* branch and used to deploy to production environments. *Release/** branches should remain in the repository and can be used to patch a release.
+- Use dedicated `release/*` branches that are created from the `main` branch and used to deploy to production environments. `release/*` branches should remain in the repository and can be used to patch a release.

 - Document a hotfix process and use it only when needed.
-Create hotfixes in a *fix/** branch for subsequent merging into the release branch and deployment to production.
+Create hotfixes in a `fix/*` branch for subsequent merging into the release branch and deployment to production.

 ## AI for DevOps